giga-sec/gigaSec-Tech-Notes/3. Notes/Problem solving for programmers.md

 - where there are rules that can bend but not break
 - and you have to figure out how to do it within those constrains
 - and when you do, it's pure just bliss.
 ---
+Many think that becoming a better problem solver means beign able to solve more problems faster But no, it's about being able to find the best solutiont o aproblem and then put that solution in place.

+Programmers first understand how a human solves the problem.
+Then understand how to translate that into an algorithm that a computer can do And finally, how to write the specific syntax (or the languange we communicate to the computer)

+Encapsulation and Abstraction
+For example, if the professor asks you to "Get me a cup of coffee" We as humans uses encapsulation to instantly know how to do the steps.
+However, the actual real number of steps to get the coffee are
+- getting up, walking down the hall, getting in your car
+- driving to a coffee stand, paying for the coffee,
+- getting the change if there is a change etc.. etc..

+Then we do an abstraction to ignore small unimportant details and only remember few important items However, if we take a way the abstraction, which computers do They will ask for
+- Will it be a mug of coffee or in a styrofoam one?
+- Freshly Brewed, or concentrated?
+- Does it come from Africa or America?
+- and more seemingly unimportant questions

+It's basically like this,
+Doing programming is basically thinking about the problem and solve it in an elegant manner or you could just lazily program and debug all the way. ``

+---
 1. Understand the Problem